Skip to main content

 The financial cost of a lower Google rating is brutal.
 Studies show that 78% of patients research dentists online before scheduling, and they heavily weight Google ratings in their decision.
 A practice with a 4.2-star rating gets roughly 30% fewer new patient calls than one with a 4.7-star rating — even if the difference is only a handful of reviews.

 The gap widens when your competitors are actively asking for reviews and you’re not.
+Reputation management for dentists isn’t about being defensive — it’s about building the consistent review velocity that keeps your practice visible in the local map pack.

 The Three Pillars of Dental Reputation Management